sciustea/Improve-Machine-Learning-Model-Accuracy_Feature-Engineering_Python/README.md

 # Improve-ML-Model-Accuracy_Feature-Engineering

-Feature engineering and improving the Machine Learning model accuracy;
+"Feature engineering and improving the Machine Learning model accuracy;

 Using the advertising data:  advertising.csv;